New app allows sharing of mobile Internet access

 If a smartphone user with Open Garden is in a cafe or hotel and does not have access to Wi-Fi, but someone else does, the user can piggyback on the other person’s connection.

-Benoliel said the functionality could be especially useful for travellers eager to avoid hefty roaming charges.
+Benoliel said the functionality could be especially useful for travelers eager to avoid hefty roaming charges.

-“You can be travelling and arrive at an airport and instead of paying expensive roaming charges, you can just connect to someone in the airport who has Open Garden,” he said.
+“You can be traveling and arrive at an airport and instead of paying expensive roaming charges, you can just connect to someone in the airport who has Open Garden,” he said.

 When there is no direct Internet connection in the network, the app accesses the Web through links to other devices such as laptops or mobile phones.
 If the person whose connection is being shared leaves the network, the app automatically connects to the next best connection.